 This course presents basic information about various types of learning and describes general theoretical and practical approaches to understanding and improving learning and behavioral processes.
 Prerequisite: PSYC 2301.

 This class provides field experience in psychology within local agencies and facilities with on-site supervision together with classroom activities.
 The internship is structured to provide students with exposure to workplace settings where persons with baccalaureate degrees in psychology are employed.
 Sites include in-patient and out-patient mental health and mental retardation facilities, correctional facilities, and human service organizations.
 It is offered Fall and Spring semesters.
 Note: Students may apply for Internship during the semester prior to when they intend taking the course.
 Student workload will be evaluated with regard to maximum course load concurrent with Internship.
 May be taken twice for a total of 6 SCH.
 Preference will be given to first semester applicants.
+This course integrates the priciples of Experiential Learning (EL) and meets the criteria for internships.
 Prerequisite: Senior standing and approval of instructor.
 Course is graded on Satisfactory (S) or Unsatisfactory (U) basis.

 PSY 402.
 Experimental Psychology (EL).
 3 Hours.